algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specification/technical-specification.md

 We don't have access to the application, the server with which the SIM[^11] card communicates or the final hardware.
 And we are not supposed to use our smartphones to test the NFC[^7] or the bluetooth.
 That's why the company has explicitly suggested that we only **simulate** the complex interactions with the hardware, such as Bluetooth communication or sending data over the 2G network[^12] (soon to be obsolete), by using forced values such as "bluetooth_unlock = 1 or 0 : the user has pressed the button on the application or not".
 The company's request is really to improve the software by finding an effective algorithm, and not to write assembly to make components working.
-(It is the reason why we only had 4.5 weeks to work on, while it is usally 6 or 7.)
+(It is the reason why we only had 4.5 weeks to work on, while it is usually 6 or 7.)
 We will therefore focus on technical detail only on the points where we can take action.
 These are:
 - battery management and energy consumption (sleep mode, power cut, ...)
 - multi tasks to make the buzzer ringing and to send the notification at the same time, while also being able to stop the alarm at any moment.